Best Plate Carriers | Military, Law Enforcement, Budget

 The Velocity Systems LEPC gives you everything you want in a plate carrier for those men and women serving in blue.

-The carrier is as sleek as it could be and still hold an NIJ-Listed Level IIIA, III, or Level IV body armor plate.
-Even with Level III body armor, the LEPC plate carrier will reduce your profile versus what most LEOs wear now at level 3A.
+The carrier is as sleek as it could be and still holds an NIJ-listed Level IIIA, III, or Level IV body armor plate.
+Even with Level III body armor, the LEPC plate carrier will reduce your profile compared to what most LEOs wear now at Level 3A.

-As an LEO, I know having the ability to freely move my arms across my body and above my head was critical to my safety on the job.
-I’m most impressed with the durability of the plate carrier, and its thin and compact design.
+As an LEO, I know that being able to freely move my arms across my body and above my head was critical to my safety on the job.
+I’m most impressed with the plate carrier’s durability and thin and compact design.

 Best Plate Carrier: Velocity Systems Law Enforcement Plate Carrier